seattletimes/nw-cuisine/src/article.md

 Eventually, we pull up the crab pots; the females and the undersized are flung, not without glee, back into the Sound.
 "Back to eating!
 There you go," Erickson tells the reprieved crabs.

 Out here, right now, the idea of Pacific Northwest cuisine does not seem like an abstraction.
 It's all around, fathomless but deeply personal.
 It's not hyperbole to say you can almost taste it.

-Bethany Jean Clement is The Seattle Times' food writer.
-Reach her at 206-464-2050 or [bclement@seattletimes.com](mailto:bclement@seattletimes.com).
-On Twitter [@BJeanClement](http://twitter.com/bjeanclement).
-John Lok is a Times staff photographer.